LUX-ZEPLIN Research

 An Inventory of the Universe

 A leading hypothesis is that dark matter is composed of Weakly Interacting Massive Particles, or WIMPs.
 These particles may have been produced in the very early universe and survived until today.
-If WIMPs make up the massive dark halo binding together our own Milky Way, they could be detected by their occasional collisions with the xenon nuclei in the LUX-ZEPLIN (LZ) detector, or its LUX predecessor which we are operating now.
+If WIMPs make up the massive dark halo binding together our own Milky Way, they could be detected by their occasional collisions with the xenon nuclei in the LUX-ZEPLIN (LZ) detector.
 The faint pattern of light signals WIMPs produce will distinguish them from events due to residual radioactivity or neutrino-electron scattering in the detector.

 Time Projection Chamber